-There are about 63 million girls out of school around the world.
-Girls are more likely to have to stay at home and tend younger siblings and other household chores.
-1 in 3 girls in the developing world are married before the age of 18 and their fortunes are often tied to men--from fathers, to brothers, to husbands to sons.
+Worldwide, 132 million girls are out of school (2016).
+Of that 132 million, 34.3 million girls are of primary school age.
+Girls are more likely to have to stay at home and tend to younger siblings and other household chores, and 1 in 3 girls in the developing world are married before the age of 18.
+Ultimately, their earnings are often tied to men--from fathers, to brothers, to husbands to sons.

 Even though they are marginalized throughout the world, investing in women and girls makes the difference.
-It is estimated that about 60 low to middle income countries are losing nearly 90 billion dollars a year by not educating their girls to the level they do their boys.
-Each year past the 4th grade that a girl is in school equals 15 percent raise in her future annual income and as adults girls are more likely to invest a far larger percentage of her income back into her family.
+It is estimated that if every girl worldwide received 12 years of quality education, lifetime earnings for women could increase by US$15 trillion.
+One additional school year can increase a woman's earnings by 10% to 20% toward her future annual income, and adults girls are more likely to invest a far larger percentage of her income back into her family.

 By investing in girls you are investing in their future, their family's future and their country's future.